Senior Programme Officer

 11. Ensure that IUCN and donor policies and mandates as outlined in the agreement are duly complied by the project team.

-1. Contribute actively to the growth of the IUCN by designing and implementing projects under thematic areas, particularly on Agriculture and natural resource governance, and in the light of IUCN Programme 2020-2024;
+1. Contribute actively to the growth of the IUCN by designing and implementing projects under thematic areas, particularly on biodiversity conservation and natural resource governance, and in the light of IUCN Programme 2020-2024;

 2. Develop and submit proposals to appropriate agencies to fund initiatives in line with IUCN’s mandates;

-3. Provide technical inputs into IUCN India integrated programme planning and other thematic programmes through technical inputs into project proposals, project implementation and monitoring, workshops, publications and papers, etc.; and
+3. Provide technical inputs into IUCN Bangladesh integrated programme planning and other thematic programmes through technical inputs into project proposals, project implementation and monitoring, workshops, publications and papers, etc.; and

 4. Cross programme learning on integrating environment, disaster management, food security, climate change, and sustainable livelihoods approaches along with mainstreaming of gender issues.